-He became interested in working for a Black college as his interest in African and African American history developed further.
+He became interested in working for a Black college as his interest in African and African American history developed.
 He accepted a position at Talladega College, Talladega, Alabama, as an associate professor of art (1948–1955).
-Clark painted, taught, exhibited, and researched his interest further while supporting his family consisting of a wife, Effie, son Claude Lockhart Clark and daughter Alice.
+Clark painted, taught, exhibited, and researched his interests further while supporting his family consisting of a wife, Effie, son Claude Lockhart Clark, and daughter Alice.
 In 1955, while teaching at Talladega, Clark began feeling the financial pressures and moved his family to his wife's native state of California to seek greater opportunity.
-Clark enrolled in Sacramento State University and taught art classes to other undergraduate students while obtaining his Bachelor of Arts degree.
+Clark enrolled in Sacramento State University and taught art classes to other undergraduate students while obtaining his Bachelor of Arts.

 Following graduation in 1958, Clark accepted an art instruction position with Alameda County, California (1958–1967) and eventually secured a faculty position within the University of California system as an art instructor (Merritt College, 1968–1981).
 He helped curate the first national African American exhibition at the Oakland Museum in 1967.
 Clark continued to paint, research, and exhibit throughout this period.

 Clark worked from his studio in Oakland, California, following his Merritt College retirement from 1981 to 1998.
 He has exhibited in the United States, Africa, the Caribbean, Europe, and South America.
 Clark's subject matter was the diaspora of African American culture, including dance scenes, street urchins, marine life, landscapes, and religious and political satire images executed primarily with a palette knife.
 Claude Clark died in Oakland, California, on April 21, 2001, after a long illness.